justmarkham/DAT7/README.md

 * Overview of how Kaggle works (slides)
 * Kaggle In-Class competition: Predict whether a Stack Overflow question will be closed

-**Optional:**
+**Homework:**
-* Keep working on this competition!
+* **Optional:** Keep working on this competition!
 You can make up to 5 submissions per day, and the competition doesn't close until 6:30pm ET on Wednesday, August 5 (class 20).

 **Resources:**
 * For a great overview of the diversity of problems tackled by Kaggle competitions, watch [Kaggle Transforms Data Science Into Competitive Sport](https://www.youtube.com/watch?v=8w4UY66GKcM) (28 minutes) by Jeremy Howard (past president of Kaggle).